-MAGPUL X FIELDCRAFT SURVIVAL
+MAGPUL X FIELDCRAFT MOBILITY

-MAGPUL X FIELDCRAFT SURVIVAL
+MAGPUL X FIELDCRAFT MOBILITY

 Give us an unlimited supply of guns and ammo and we can do some strong work.
 If you put us on dirt bikes, it’s a different story.
 That is why we teamed up with Fieldcraft Mobility, the training division from Fieldcraft Survival that specializes in overland mobility.